G4Git/G4Git/README.md

 # Hi, I’m **GOBIND SINGH** 👋

-I'm a frontend developer passionate about **Green startups**, **App Development**, and **Creative Development**.
+I'm a Frontend Developer passionate about **Green startups**, **App Development**, and **Creative Development**.
 I'm currently working on projects that combine sustainable solutions with cutting-edge technology.

 ---